Kier Group (KIE) share price: H1 earnings preview

 Looking for numbers ‘above’ expectations

-In January 2021 it was also awarded an eight-year maintenance contract worth around £200 million with Transport for London, a high profile contract for the business.
+Further, Kier was awarded an eight-year maintenance contract worth around £200 million with Transport for London, a high profile contract for the business.

 Pushing ahead with cost reductions